codingwithjae/todoApp/README.md

 # Welcome to my To-do App! 👋

-This is a solution to the [To-do application](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+This is a solution to the [To-do application](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW) and a final project for the [React course from Platzi ](https://platzi.com/cursos/react/)

-Frontend Mentor challenges help to improve coding skills by building realistic projects.

 ## Overview